ChatGPT Zendesk integration: A complete guide

 2. Intelligent agent assistance (copilot)

-Onboarding new agents is a slow grind, and even your veterans get tired of typing out the same reply for the hundredth time.
+Onboarding new agents is a process that takes time, and AI can help simplify the learning curve.
 An AI copilot can draft high-quality, on-brand replies in seconds by pulling from your knowledge base and learning from how your team has successfully resolved similar tickets in the past.

 The eesel AI Copilot is especially useful here because it learns your team's unique tone and voice from thousands of historical conversations.
 This makes sure the drafted replies aren't just accurate, but also sound like they actually came from your team.